okjuan/vbook/_posts/2024-08-19-my-pattern-language.md

 ### i) good bed

-A full for myself, queen or king if I'm sharing with my wife.
+Big enough, first of all.
-Two pillows for myself.
+With two pillows just for me.
 Fitted sheet and a duvet, no top sheet.
-The duvet cover made of a high quality, breathable material in a nice color.
+Percale cotton or linen, in a nice color.
-It must have eight ties inside it to keep the duvet in place and a zipper at the bottom hidden behind a flap.
+The duvet cover must offer a way to secure the duvet inside it so that it appears and feels like one item.
-While using the bed, I don't want to notice a separation between the duvet and its cover.
+What has worked well in my experience is a duvet covet with eight ties inside it and a zipper at the bottom hidden behind a flap.

 The frame must be sturdy and stable.
 No squeaking when getting in and out of bed.